 What Is a Home Appraisal, and Do I Need One?

 A home appraisal is used by lenders to ensure the proper value of the home when they make a loan.
-For example, a lender would not likely provide a $500,000 loan on a home appraised for only $150,000.
+For example, a lender would not provide a $200,000 loan on a home appraised for only $150,000.

-Appraisers have many tools in their arsenal to determine the value of the home for sale but typically use similar recently sold homes within that area to determine value.
+Appraisers have many tools in their arsenal to determine the value of the home for sale.
+But they typically use similar recently sold homes within that area to determine value.

-The reason for this is that it may be difficult for the seller to sell the home if no one can obtain a loan for a home that is priced above the appraised value.
+The reason for this is that it may be difficult for the seller to sell the home if a buyer can’t obtain a loan for a home that is priced above the appraised value.

 How Much Paperwork Is Involved in the Homebuying Process?

-During the mortgage application and underwriting phase (mortgage approval process), you may be asked for supporting documents such as additional tax returns, additional bank statements, gift letters if using gift money, or divorce decrees.
+During the mortgage application and underwriting phase (mortgage approval process), you may be asked for additional supporting documents such as gift letters if using gift money, or divorce decrees.

-Be sure to understand the needs of your area; is your new home in an earthquake or flood zone, or a region that is prone to hurricane damage?
+Be sure to understand the unique needs of your area.
+Is your new home in an earthquake or flood zone, or a region that is prone to hurricane damage?
 If so, the premium for your insurance could increase substantially.

 Insurance may be rolled into your mortgage payment, or it may be a separate bill you pay each month.
 In either case, it will be included in your loan estimate so that you can easily understand your total monthly costs.

-Utilities such as garbage, water, and electric should be ready to be turned on the day of your closing to make sure there is no lapse in coverage and that you are ready to move in once you obtain your keys.
+Utilities such as garbage, water, and electricity should be ready to be turned on the day of your closing to make sure there is no lapse in coverage and that you are ready to move in once you obtain your keys.

 What's Involved in Closing on a Home?

-As a buyer, you’ll have many papers to sign, including mortgage papers, settlement documents that list all of the financial transactions, and deeds.
+As a buyer, you’ll have many papers to sign, including mortgage papers, settlement documents that list all of the financial transactions and deeds.
 If everything goes smoothly, you'll walk out of the closing with the keys to your new home.

 To learn more about PenFed loans or what loan is right for you: